cyberspacial/bio/README.md

 - 👋 Hello World!
 I’m @sadellight
-- 👀 I am seeking new otu life, and new opportunities.
+- 👀 I am seeking new out life, and new opportunities.
 I wish to learn as many aspects of computer and mechanical engineering as I can.
 - 🌱 Currently learing Java, with rudementary understanding of C++;
 - 💞️ Fellow aspiring game devs?
 - 📫 joss.mireles@gmail.com